 Different formats can also be used for edges, as well as colors.
 The thickness can be interpreted as how strong the relationship is.
 If the edge represents a low influence on the activity, it is drawn as a thin edge.
 If the influence is high, then it becomes thicker.
 This feature can be used to quickly identify strong influences in the graph just by looking at the edge’s thickness.
 The edge’s color is used to represent the type of relationship, which can be any of these three types: positive, which indicates a beneficial relation; negative, which is a prejudicial relation; and neutral, which is neither beneficial nor prejudicial.
 For each type of relationship (positive, negative, and neutral) a different color is used.
 Green is used for positive influences, red for negative, and black for neutral.
-It is also possible to make the edge to be dashed in order to emphasize their importance, or lack of.
+It is also possible to make the edge to be dashed in order to emphasize either its importance or lack of.
 These edge types are also illustrated at Fig. 3, where neutral edges are dashed to emphasize their lack of importance.

 Fig. 3.
 Example of a generated provenance graph.